yuchdev/json-cmake/README.md

 ]
 ```

-1. Let's store JSON in a variable `${RELEASE_NOTES}` in CMake script.
-It can be parsed with following lines of code.
+1. Include our parser
 ``` cmake
 include(JSONParser.cmake)
 ```

-2. Name of variable not string itself is passed to macro sbeParseJson
+2. Let's store JSON in a variable `${RELEASE_NOTES}` in CMake script.
+It can be parsed with following lines of code.
+Name of variable not string itself is passed to macro sbeParseJson

 ```
 file(READ release_notes.json RELEASE_NOTES)